LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL* if the ERKStep memory is ``NULL``

+   **Notes:**
-   **Notes:** ERKStep will not report the initial conditions as a possible zero-crossing (assuming that one or more components :math:`g_i` are zero at the initial time).
+      ERKStep will not report the initial conditions as a possible zero-crossing (assuming that one or more components :math:`g_i` are zero at the initial time).
 However, if it appears that some :math:`g_i` is identically zero at the initial time (i.e., :math:`g_i` is zero at the initial time *and* after the first step), ERKStep will issue a warning which can be disabled with this optional input function.

-.. _Usage.ERKStep.InterpolatedOutput:
+.. _ARKODE.Usage.ERKStep.InterpolatedOutput:

 Interpolated output function
 --------------------------------